tigidar/tagless/README.md

 This `very much` a `WIP` and highly experimental project!!

-Instead of reactive html tag manipulation in the dom, we create one html page via statically typed scala.
-We use mostly `css` in combination with the frontend streaming library `Airstream` to create reactive web pages using css toggling.
+Instead of reactive html tag manipulation in the dom, we create one html page via statically typed scala (wip).

+We experiment for now mostly using `css` in combination with the frontend streaming library `Airstream` to create reactive web pages using css toggling.
 Look in the `example` (very `wip`) how this could look like.
+The experiment is also to see how we can integrate typesafety between the typed html dsl and the reactive state management in `Airstream`.

+Later we plan to add htmx support which should be pretty straight forward.

+We use a `Zipper` pattern to navigate the dom tree while building it.
+The `Zipper` concept was first presented in the paper [Functional Pearl: The Zipper, written by G. Huet](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/zipper/0C058890B8A9B588F26E6D68CF0CE204).

 ```scala
 import md.Markdown